PlenumUW/plenum-contenta/README.md

 cd /plenum-contenta
 composer install
 ```
-3. Within MySQL create a new database--name it 'contenta' and choose the 'utf8mb4_unicode_ci' collation.
+3. Within [MySQL create a new database](localhost:8888/phpMyAdmin/)--name it 'contenta' and choose the 'utf8mb4_unicode_ci' collation.
-4. Create a file titled '.env' at the root directory of the project and input the following and replace {{variables}} with relevant information.
-If you're using MAMP, this info can be found at the 'WebStart' page.
+4. Create a file titled **.env** at the root directory of the project and input the following and replace '{{VARIABLES}}' with relevant information.
+If you're using MAMP, this replacement information can be found at the ['WebStart' page](http://localhost:8888/MAMP/).
 ```
 # Example .env file.
 SITE_MAIL=admin@localhost